$47

 The Wilds of Shikoku is about a five hundred kilometer walk across Shikoku, the smallest of Japan’s four main islands, in January and February 2019.

-The book is slim and very large — 36 pages, 260 mm × 360 mm — and contains a removable watercolor map of Shikoku by Alice Cleary.
+The book is slim and very large — 36 pages, 260 mm × 360 mm — and is published in an edition of 500 hand-numbered, unbound, softcover copies, with hand-screened covers.

 This book is also available in a special edition of 16, Tokushima Blue, whose covers are printed on indigo-colored paper from Tokushima, where the walk begins.